masazone/CLionArduinoPlugin/src/com/vladsch/clionarduinoplugin/resources/README.rst.md

    link_directories(/home/username/arduino_libraries)
    ```

 If a library contains nested sources, a special option must be defined to enable recursion.
+For
-For example to enable recursion for the Arduino Wire library use:
+example to enable recursion for the Arduino Wire library use:

 ```
 set(Wire_RECURSE True)
 ```

-The option name should be **${LIBRARY_NAME}_RECURSE** , where in this case **LIBRARY_NAME** is equal to *Wire* .
+The option name should be **${LIBRARY_NAME}_RECURSE** , where in this case **LIBRARY_NAME** is
+equal to *Wire* .

-Arduino Libraries are not to be confused with normal static libraries (for exmaple *system libraries* or libraries created using generate_arduino_library).
-The **LIBS** option only accepts static libraries, so do not list the Arduino Libraries in that option (as you will get an error).
+Arduino Libraries are not to be confused with normal static libraries (for exmaple *system
+libraries* or libraries created using generate_arduino_library).
+The **LIBS** option only
+accepts static libraries, so do not list the Arduino Libraries in that option (as you will get
-{#user-content-arduino-library-examples}
+an error).

 ### Arduino Library Examples

 Most Arduino libraries have examples bundled with them.
-If you would like to generate and upload some of those examples you can use the generate_arduino_example command.
-The syntax of the command is:
+If you would like to generate and upload
+some of those examples you can use the generate_arduino_example command.
+The syntax of the
+command is:

 ```
 generate_arduino_example(target_name